pierreamgabriel/android-safe-box-v2/README.md

 # Android Safe Box
-A personal project to compare the performances of two app development frameworks on android.
+A personal project to compare the performances of two app development frameworks on Android.
 This app was built with React Native + Realm and will be compared against this one https://github.com/pierremacedo/android-safe-box-v1 built with NativeScript + SQLcipher.

-This app as its name implies is a place to store sensitive information such as bank accounts, credit cards, personal documents, etc., on android devices.
+This app as its name implies is a place to store sensitive information such as bank accounts, credit cards, personal documents, etc., on Android devices.

 ## Download